ritchiejacobs/ritchiejacobs.github.io/_drafts/custom-form-component.md

 ---
 layout: post
 title: Creating a custom form component
-description: How to setup Prettier in an Angular CLI application.
+description: How to create a custom Reactive forms component for an Angular application.
 tags: Angular
 ---